m42e/dd-vtt-webp/README.md

 Very, very simple script to convert a dd2vtt file from png to webp format.

-It is using cwebp and the quality is 85.
+It is using cwebp and the default quality is 85.

 ## Usge